hausbence/mockaroo-project/README.md

 ## Usage
-Before you use it, the FTP and Database credentials needs to be defined
+Before you use it, the FTP and Database credentials need to be defined

 ## API
  [Mockaroo](https://www.mockaroo.com)